 The HPF regularly participates in and organizes international events addressing sustainable urbanization and equitable human settlements development, including:

-The Road will set out a range of Propositions to change the ways we plan and manage our cities and regions, and to make them fit for purpose in the Post-COVID World.
-If acted upon, these Propositions will help align the separate and disparate actions of government at all levels and link policies to delivery mechanisms.
+The Roadmap sets out a range of propositions to change the ways we plan and manage our cities and regions, and to make them fit for purpose in the Post-COVID World.
+If acted upon, these propositions will help align the separate and disparate actions of government at all levels and link policies to delivery mechanisms.

-The Roadmap will be underpinned by the following four key interventions:
+The Roadmap is underpinned by the following four key interventions:

-The HPF will call upon all international bodies and networks to join in this critical and urgent endeavour to activate new concepts and best practices in human settlements and cities created by epidemics and other global crises, especially climate change, The HPF Partners will commit to reviewing their own practices and policies, and increase their support for areas greatest need.
+The HPF calls upon all international bodies and networks to join in this critical and urgent endeavour to activate new concepts and best practices in human settlements and cities created by epidemics and other global crises, especially climate change.
+The HPF Partners commit to reviewing their own practices and policies, and increase their support for areas greatest need.